SpeakUP Academy

 What does the suffix -reasoned mean in English?

-The suffix -reasoned argued or supported by a specified quality of reasoning; evaluating the logical quality of an argument or position In Spanish it usually maps to razonado / argumentado / fundamentado en la razón.
+The suffix -reasoned judges how solid an argument's logic is: well-reasoned (logically sound) versus poorly-reasoned (weak logic).
+In Spanish it usually maps to razonado / argumentado / fundamentado en la razón.

 Can you give an example of a word with -reasoned?